AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **ec2role**

-  The ARN of the aviatrix-ec2-role IAM role
+  The name of the aviatrix-ec2-role IAM role

 ### Outputs
 - **aws-account**